somesh138/Hadoop/README.md

-# Hadoop
+# Big-Data
-Scripts related to Big Data
+This repository is for files & scripts related to Big Data operations